Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Analysis and Methodology

 where $\zeta$ is a noise randomly sampled from a standard Gaussian distribution and $I$ is the explanation method.
-We use randomly sampled noise within a standard training framework instead of the min-max training framework used in the previous flatness-aware methods~\cite{wu2020adversarial} because flat training methods based on AT~\cite{wu2020adversarial} typically use an untargeted setting while off-the-shelf explanation adversarial attacks must be executed in a target setting.
-A victim image and a target image are required for the explanation of adversarial attacks~\cite{tamam2022foiling,dombrowski2019explanations}.
-Besides, calculating $\zeta$ through a targeted setting may increase the training time and increase the probability that the model is overfitting to the chosen pairs.
+Note that off-the-shelf explanation AT~\citep{tamam2022foiling,dombrowski2019explanations} must be executed in a targeted setting: A victim image and a target image are required for the explanation of adversarial attacks.
+Calculating $\zeta$ through a targeted setting may increase the training time and increase the probability that the model overfits the chosen pairs.
+Therefore, we use randomly sampled noise, like for $\zeta$ which does not require a target image.

-It is important to note that the new loss function $\mathcal{L}_f$ can be incorporated into any training framework, including Madry adversarial training~\cite{madry2017towards}, TRADES~\cite{zhang2019theoretically}, and normal training.
-We will mainly focus on Madry adversarial training plus the new training loss:
+The new loss function $\mathcal{L}_{\ours}$ can be incorporated into existing training frameworks, including Madry adversarial training~\citep{madry2017towards}, TRADES~\citep{zhang2019theoretically}, and normal training.
+In this paper, we will mainly focus on Madry adversarial training plus the new training loss:

-In~\cref{eq:final_loss}, we use the hyperparameter $\lambda$ to balance two components of the loss.
-Here $\lambda$ can be both positive which guides the loss landscape to become flat and negative which leads to a sharper loss landscape.
-We allow $\lambda$ to take both positive and negative values to enable a more comprehensive analysis of the loss landscape.
-According to the experimental results, our new method shows that our method can influence explanation robustness while it does not change classification robustness.
-Since we obtain $x_{adv}$ based on PGD, we name our new training method with \textbf{S}eparate \textbf{E}xplanation robustness with \textbf{P}GD~($SEP$).
-We denote the method as $SEP_{pos}$ when $\lambda$ is positive, and as $SEP_{neg}$ when $\lambda$ is negative.
-We summarize our algorithm in~\cref{SEP}.
-We also visualize the comparison of saliency maps from models trained with different algorithms to provide how our methods influence the saliency maps in~\cref{fig:saliency maps}.
+where the hyperparameter $\lambda$ balances two components of the losses.
+When $\lambda>0$, we have $\ours_{\text{pos}}$ which guides the loss landscape to become flatter; when $\lambda<0$, we have $\ours_{\text{neg}}$, which guides the loss landscape to become sharper.
+The overall training algorithm is shown in~\cref{fig:SEP}.

+In the following section, we show that our method can influence explanation robustness while it does not change classification robustness.
+Please note that our method is designed and used to explore the relationship between the classification robustness and explanation robustness instead of common dimensions that a normal algorithm will care like the performance.
+We also visualize the comparison of saliency maps from models trained with different algorithms to provide how our methods influence the saliency maps in~\cref{fig:saliency maps} in the later section to show how our method works.